 Time to put all the pieces together.
 Eventually, if you smoosh them together hard enough, a complete puzzle will materialize.

 What Do Statistics Say About the AP Psychology Exam?

-Let’s look at the passing rate and 5 rate.
-The passing rate for the AP Psychology exam is 65.6 percent, which is right around average compared to other AP exams.
-In comparison, AP Calculus BC has an 79.8 percent passing rate (one of the highest), and AP Environmental Science has a 47.7 percent passing rate (one of the lowest).
-The passing rate statistics would lead you to believe that the AP Psychology exam has a medium difficulty level as compared to other AP exams.
+In 2019, the pass rate for the AP Psychology exam was 64.5%, which is right around average compared to other AP exams.
+In comparison, AP Calculus BC has an 81% pass rate (one of the highest), whereas AP Environmental Science has a 49.2% pass rate (one of the lowest).
+The pass rate statistics appear to indicate that the AP Psychology exam has a medium difficulty level when compared with other AP exams.

-The 5 rate for the exam is 21.2 percent.
-This 5 rate is towards the upper range of the spectrum as compared to other AP exams.
-There are only 11 AP exams that have 5 rates higher than AP Psychology, compared to the 20-30 with lower 5 rates.
+The 5 rate for the AP Psych exam is 20.5%, which is toward the upper end of the spectrum when compared with other AP exams.
+There are only 13 AP exams that have 5 rates higher than AP Psychology, compared with the 20-30 with lower 5 rates.
 This might make you think that the test is on the easier side.

-Similarly, AP tests for easier subjects might have lower passing rates because these classes attract less motivated students who don't always prepare thoroughly.
-Low pass rates can also happen on extremely popular tests where the number of students taking the test has increased rapidly, but their average level of preparation has declined due to the uneven quality of AP classes.
+Similarly, AP tests for easier subjects might have low pass rates because these classes attract less motivated students who don't always prepare thoroughly.
+Low pass rates can also happen on extremely popular tests for which the number of students taking the test has increased rapidly, but their average level of preparation has declined due to the uneven quality of AP classes.

-Taking all of this information into account, signs point to AP Psychology being one of the easier tests.
-The fact that it only has two free response questions (as compared to eight on a test like AP Biology) and that most of the material can be mastered through simple memorization also support this conclusion.
+Taking all this information into account, we can conclude that signs point to AP Psychology being one of the easier tests.
+The fact that it has only two free-response questions (as compared to six on a test such as AP Biology) and that most of the material can be mastered through simple memorization also support this conclusion.

 Is the AP Psychology Content Difficult?

 AP Psychology covers many different topics, but the content itself is not that difficult.
 The class focuses on teaching students about terms and theories that come from a relatively short period of history.